Industrialization in Sweden: Urbanization

+The rise of social democratic movements during the late 19th century, aligned with the growing labor force, contributed to significant political reforms.
+By the early 20th century, Sweden had begun to implement labor protections, including workplace safety regulations and limits on working hours.

 Communications

 The mainline railways (stambanor), built and owned by the State, were of major importance for the development of Swedish industry and economy in general.

 The two first main line railways, were the Southern Main Line, stretching from Stockholm to Malmö in the south, and the Western Main Line, from Stockholm to Gothenburg on the west coast.
 They were completed between 1860 and 1864.
 The Northern railways (East Coast Line, Northern Main Line & Main Line Through Upper Norrland) runs parallel to the Baltic coast up to Boden, in northern Sweden, and was finished in 1894.
 The Inland Line runs through the central parts of northern Sweden and was built between 1908 and 1937.

 The construction of the early main lines provided a fast and safe connection from the mines in the north to the rest of Sweden.
 It also facilitated business (and private) travel, that had earlier required horse-driven carriages.

 The Iron Ore Line (not a main line), from Luleå to Narvik in Norway, provided a highly efficient transportation linkage from the iron ores near Kiruna and Gällivare to harbours on both the Atlantic and the Baltic coasts.
 The sections of the Iron Ore Line were completed in stages between 1888 and 1903.